SMAC-Group/course_intro_statistics/slides/chapter1_01.md

 [1] 1 4 1
 ```

 😳 The last example is quite surprising!
-Indeed, `x` has 5 elements but we are using a vector dimension 2 inside of it... and `R` returns no error.
+Indeed, `x` has 5 elements but we are using a vector dimension 2 inside of it..,nd `R` returns no error.
 This is because `R` recycles, or repeats, elements of the shorter vector until it matches the longer one.
 In this case `x[c(T, F)]` is equivalent to:

 ```r
 x[c(T, F, T, F, T)]